 MORE TO EXPLORE

-Need to commission a map illustration?
-Looking for map art to license?
-Visit Mapmakers for Hire to see our curated selection of freelance artists, designers and studios who specialize in maps!
+Need to commission a map?
+Visit Mapmakers For Hire to see our curated selection of freelance artists, designers and studios who specialize in maps!

 RECENTLY ADDED MAPS

 Uji, the home of Matcha, is a lovely town surrounded by green hills, clear rivers and streams which are perfect for cultivating green tea leaves.
 My cousins lived in this little town and my family often visited them when I was little.
 While our parents enjoyed their tea ceremony at a tea house by Uji river, my cousins and I would go to our favorite ice cream shop and indulged ourselves into creamy dreamy green matcha ice cream!
 Still now, their skyscraper-towering-matcha sandae is an absolute dream food!!

 Japan is a fascinating place.
 It has everything - islands, forests, mountains, volcanoes, rivers and lakes...
 This map explores just some of the geography of the country.
 Often the initial image 'Japan' conjures up is of a megacity like Tokyo, but we should not forget the beautiful landscape that covers over 2/3 of the country.